 - 3 Tablespoons butter, melted

-- 3 Tablespoons gluten-free or all-purpose flour (we like white or brown rice flour)
+- 3 Tablespoons gluten-free flour or all-purpose flour (dish will not be GF if using AP flour)

 - pinch of red pepper flakes